Sage/carbon/docs/tutorials/carbon-rails/introducing-data.md

 export default connect(User, UserStore);
 ```

 Our view will now only retrieve the data from the server if it cannot find it on the global namespace.
-This means our view takes advantage of loading the data on page load from the server, will still being flexible to retrieve the data itself in other situations.
+This means our view can access the cached data made available on page load from the server, while retaining the ability to retrieve the data itself if necessary.

-## Whats Next
+## What's Next

 Our application is now retrieving data from the server and rendering it in the DOM.
 Next we will take a look at updating the data in the store, and then posting it back to the server.